klahrich/chiefhustler/content/diary/investment-diary-0002.md

 ### Worth mentioning

 During last quarter's conference call, Semler reported that they have signed their first customer for a new software product of theirs.
-Without further information, I think this will be a wait and see for me.
+While interesting, without further information, this remains a wait and see for me.

 ### Writeups